ripienaar/free-for-dev/README.md

   * [education.github.com](https://education.github.com/pack) — Collection of free services for students.
 Registration required
   * [Framacloud](https://degooglisons-internet.org/en/list/) — A list of Free/Libre Open Source Software and SaaS by the French non-profit [Framasoft](https://framasoft.org/en/).
   * [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub... a must see
-  * [github.com — FOSS for Dev](https://github.com/tvvocold/FOSS-for-Dev) — A hub of free and Open Source software for developers
+  * [github.com — FOSS for Dev](https://github.com/tvvocold/FOSS-for-Dev) — A hub of free and Open Source software for developers.
+  * [RedHat for Developers](https://developers.redhat.com) — Free access to Red Hat products including RHEL,OpenShift,CodeReady etc exclusively for developers.
+Individual plan only.
+Free e-Books also offered for reference.
   * [smsreceivefree.com](https://smsreceivefree.com/) — Provides free temporary and disposable phone numbers.
   * [simplebackups.io](https://simplebackups.io/) — Backup automation service for servers and databases (MySQL, PostgreSQL, MongoDB) stored directly into cloud storage providers (AWS, DigitalOcean, Backblaze...).
 Provides free plan for 1 backup.
   * [SnapShooter](https://snapshooter.io/) — Backup solution for DigitalOcean, AWS, LightSail, Hetzner and Exoscale, with support for direct database, file system and application backups to s3 based storage.
 Provides a free plan with daily backups for one resource.